Turbomachinery: Definition, Types, Core Equations, And Maps

 Most early selection is not about perfect design.
 It is about choosing the right machine family for your duty point.

 Axial machines fit very high flow rates, and they tend to deliver lower head per stage, so staging is common in axial compressors.
 Radial machines fit a higher head per stage and compact packaging, which is why centrifugal pumps and many turbocharger compressors are so common.
-Mixed flow machines balance head and flow when the axial gets too long, and the radial gets too heavy.
-(Wikipedia)
+Mixed-flow is the compromise when axial length grows too much and a radial layout becomes heavy.
+It trades compactness against complexity.

 A Simple Fit Table